montchr/dotfield/README.md

 The Ryzen 9 5900X processor and mini-ITX Teenage Engineering Computer-1 case are the stars here.

-This is my primary computer.
-I carry it up and down three flights of stairs every day.
+Currently (as of 2024-01-22), Ryosuke is serving as a living room HTPC.
 I've also used it in the office as a "laptop".

 ### `moraine`